The best sides for Turnip Greens are Cornbread, Garlic Mashed Potatoes, Smoked Turkey, Cheese Lasagna, and Apple Coleslaw.

 It's easy to make but yummy, filling, and it doesn't overtake the other dishes.

-You can use parmesan, mozzarella, or ricotta cheese to make the cheesy lasagna.
+You can use parmesan, mozzarella, or ricotta cheese to make the cheesy lasagna - try cauliflower cheese side pairings if looking for lighter cheese-forward sides.

 You can use Italian seasoning or something else which is your personal favorite.

-Either way, it will taste incredible and complement the turnip greens perfectly, and you can enjoy both dishes.
+Either way, it will taste incredible and go with the turnip greens perfectly, and you can enjoy both dishes.

 5 - Apple Coleslaw